Kate Saxon: Television

+Saxon has directed episodes of Casualty, EastEnders and Doctors series 17.

 In 2013, Saxon trained in multi-cam directing on the set of EastEnders and went on to direct several episodes, as well as the BBC Red Button episode "T & B 4 Eva".
+In 2017, Saxon was selected as one of only 15 UK female screen directors for BAFTA Elevate.